On the symmetry behind duality: Local compactness

-In this subsection, we show that (under the axiom of dependent choice) continuous domains are in one-to-one correspondence with bicontinuous bi-dcpos.
+In this subsection, we show that continuous domains are in one-to-one correspondence with bicontinuous bi-dcpos (under the axiom of dependent choice).
 We start by proving that a continuous domain yields a bicontinuous bi-dcpo.

 \begin{lemma} If $D$ is a continuous domain, then $(\ScottOpFilt(D), D, \ni)$ is a bicontinuous bi-dcpo. \end{lemma}

 \begin{proof} Every continuous domain is open-filter-determined \cite[Prop.~I-3.3.(ii)]{GierzHofmannEtAl2003}, and so the bi-dcpo $(\ScottOpFilt(D),D, \ko)$ with $\ko$ the reverse membership $\ni$ is a bi-dcpo (see \cref{ex:open-filter-determined}).